By Stefano Cisternino

 Photo 2: “Kandahar security forces host Afghan, coalition leaders [Image 8 of 11]” by DVIDSHUB is licensed under CC BY 2.0

-Stefano Cisternino has a BSc in International Studies (University of Trento) and an MSc in Peace and Conflict Research (University of Uppsala).
-He is a story-driven researcher with expertise on ethno-social dynamics of migration phenomena but also on the psychophysical effects of violent conflicts.
+Stefano Cisternino holds a BSc in International Studies (University of Trento) and a MSc in Peace and Conflict Research (University of Uppsala).
+He is a story-driven researcher on ethno-social dynamics of migration phenomena but also on the psychophysical effects of violent conflicts.
 His current research focuses on the impact of new technologies on the global social construct.